How to get into ketosis

 Before I sign off today, I want to make a quick point.
 Ketosis can be beneficial, but it’s not for everyone or every situation.

 The truth is, we don’t know much about the long-term effects of sustained ketosis.
 I suspect it depends on the person.
-If you’ve read my latest book Wired to Eat, you know how much individual differences affect our responses to food.
-Keto may be the optimal longevity diet for one person, but a crappy choice for another.
+If you’ve read my book, Wired to Eat, you know how much individual differences affect our responses to food.